 1. South Pass City

 Approximately 2,000 miners lived in ramshackle housing around the city, hauled their gold to the assay office and spent it in the community’s then-thriving businesses.
-By 1872, work at the Clarissa Mine dwindled, and most of the miners moved on, leaving behind the town they had created.
+By 1872, work at the Clarissa Mine dwindled, and most miners had moved on, leaving behind the town they had created.

 South Pass City Tips

-You can visit this deserted settlement’s more than 20 authentically restored structures.
-Partake in original pastimes, such as panning for gold in Willow Creek and ordering a sarsaparilla soda at the Smith-Sherlock General Store.
+You can partake in original pastimes, such as panning for gold in Willow Creek and ordering a sarsaparilla soda at the Smith-Sherlock General Store.

 Hunting for Treasure in a Ghost Town: Gold Rush Days in South Pass City